 Simon Whatmore is an experienced policy and management consultant with broad project and functional management expertise.
 He has extensive experience consulting to government departments and agencies across strategic analysis, change management, organizational design, program management, and evaluation projects.
 Simon’s strong conceptual and analytical skills, public policy knowledge, understanding of governmental process, and ability to build rapport and collaborate with a diverse array of stakeholders enables him to bring the best out of private and public sector relationships.

-Reuben collaborates with organizations, creating fresh, or invigorating existing – visual identity.
-Reuben works with a wide range of talented creatives, bringing into focus the benefits of an apprenticeship pathway to both employer and individual.
+Reuben collaborates with teams and organizations, streamlining visual identity.
+Reuben works with a wide range of talented creatives, bringing into focus the benefits of a modern apprenticeship pathway.